swharden/ROI-Analysis-Pipeline/bosh2P/readme.md

 # bosh2P
 bosh2P is an R package to assist in the quantification and analysis of Two-Photon imaging data.
+This package is ultimately intended to analyze the following types of two-photon data:
+* linescan (X, T)
+* time-series video (X, Y, T)
+* Z-series stack (X, Y, Z)

 # Setup
 bosh2P was developed and tested in [RStudio 1.0.143](https://www.rstudio.com/products/rstudio/) using [R 3.4.0](https://cran.rstudio.com/).